mfdanieli/mfdanieli/README.md

 #### [🍕 Food delivery: a dashboard to evaluate the Company Growth](https://github.com/mfdanieli/curry_company)

 * Problem: Food delivery apps have to evaluate growth metrics related to the delivery people, restaurants, and to the app.
-How can the company assess business insights, if data is spreaded and messy?
+How can the company assess business insights, if data is spread and messy?
-* Solution: ETL, data visualization and deployment for interactive analysis.
+* Solution: ETL, data visualization, and deployment for interactive analysis.
 * Results: Insights and suggestions for the teams, for example:
   - Most orders are in Metropolitan and Urban cities with traffic density under low and jam conditions.
 The marketing team may prepare promotions during high traffic conditions to increase sales (but  extend the delivery time prediction, to avoid bad reviews).

-Take a look at the responsive, interactive and multi-purpose app:
+Take a look at the responsive, interactive, and multi-purpose app:

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://mfdanieli-curry-company-home-70myun.streamlit.app/)